Yaks & Yak Herders are Important to Us at Chews Happiness®

-Having personally met more than a few yaks in our travels to Bhutan, we can vouch that they’re pretty remarkable creatures.
+Having personally met more than a few yaks in our travels to Bhutan and Mongolia, we can vouch that they’re pretty remarkable creatures.
 We’d like you to get to know them, too, by checking out these fast facts about marvelous yaks!

 - They are the highest-dwelling mammal in the world, typically living at altitudes of 18,000 feet and quite capable of living up to 23,600 feet above sea level.

 - Yaks belong to the same bovine family as the Asian Water Buffalo, the African Buffalo and the American Bison.

 - They are herbivores and munch on grass, flowers, moss and tubers, thereby acting as a linchpin for the alpine ecosystem.

 - Wild male yaks can reach a height of 6-1/2 feet and weigh as much as 2,200 pounds.
 Females are about 1/3 the size.

 - Herds range from 10 to 100 animals, consisting mainly of females and their young.

 - Females usually give birth to a single calf after 9 months of gestation.